Sinan-Disi/dsci510_fall2025_final_project/README.md

 Python packages:
 pandas, numpy, matplotlib, seaborn, scikit-learn, python-dotenv, requests, kaggle

+Note: data/ and results/ are created on run and are git-ignored by design.
 # Running analysis

 Open src/results.ipynb and Run All.
 (Creates data/ and results/ locally.)